mlgill/markdown_cv/index.md

 ### Python Book

-I am co-author of an in progress, introductory book, called "Unix and Python to the Rescue!", geared towards life scientists who want to learn Unix and Python.
-I wrote a [blog post](http://themodernscientist.com/posts/2015/2015-07-22-throwing_the_book_at_your_data/) announcing the project.
+I am co-author of an in progress, introductory book, called ["Unix and Python to the Rescue!"](http://rescuedbycode.com), geared towards life scientists who want to learn Unix and Python.
+I wrote a [blog post](http://themodernscientist.com/posts/2015/2015-07-22-throwing_the_book_at_your_data/) announcing the project and have also written posts on the book's website.

 ## __Technical Skills__